 top of page

 Ms. McMillen is a graduate of the Kamehameha Schools, the University of Hawai`i, and New York Law School where she served as the managing editor of the Human Rights Annual and graduated with honors in 1987.
-She clerked for the Appellate Division, Superior Court of New Jersey.
-In New York and New Jersey, Ms. McMillen commenced her diverse legal career in the litigation group at Lowenstein Sandler where she represented individual and corporate clients in complex business and commercial litigation, employment cases and environmental insurance coverage disputes.
-She also practiced with Ross & Hardies (now McGuire Woods), representing financial institutions and other clients in commercial litigation, bankruptcy proceedings and appeals.
+She clerked for the New Jersey Court's Appellate Division.
+She began practicing law at Lowenstein Sandler in New Jersey where she represented individual and corporate clients in business, commercial, insurance and employment litigation, and in appellate matters.
+She also practiced with Ross & Hardies (now McGuire Woods), representing financial institutions in commercial litigation, bankruptcy proceedings and appeals.
 In 1998 she returned home to Hawai`i.
+Since then she has developed an extensive practice in civil and criminal appellate litigation in state and federal courts, and in all areas of family law.

 Ms. McMillen is licensed to practice law in Hawai`i, New York and New Jersey; and in the U.S. Supreme Court, the U.S. Court of Appeals for the Second, Third and Ninth Circuits, the U.S. District Courts for the Southern and Eastern Districts of New York, New Jersey and Hawai'i.

-Prior to her legal career, Ms. McMillen earned a masters degree in linguistics and anthropology at Indiana University, Bloomington.
+Prior to her legal career, Ms. McMillen earned a masters degree in anthropology at Indiana University, Bloomington.
 She worked at the American Museum of Natural History in New York City.

 bottom of page